tristanbrown/gsea/README.md

 config.py is meant to be easily edited by the user.

+The default filename for outputting the results is "results.csv".

 # Testing
 Run a testing script (e.g. test1.py) as follows: